William Thomas Drain

-William Drain (born 11 May 1905, Bradford) was a Scottish footballer who played in Scotland, England and Australia for Celtic F.C.
+William Drain (born 11 May 1905, Bradford) was a Scottish footballer who played as a centre-half in Scotland, England and Australia for Celtic F.C.
 Bradford City Railways S.C, Victoria Park S.C, South Perth United Veterans League retiring to be a referee in the Western Australian Soccer Association.
 William also represented Bunbury on a number of occasions and was Captain of the Scotland v England Charity Cup.

 Victoria Park S.C was a dominant force in the League during the 1930’s.
 Winning either the league or associated cups.

 His father Thomas Drain was also a professional football player who played for clubs in England and Scotland.

+William's grandson Ross Greer was also a professional football player who played for clubs in Australia China and England.